lewis1190/weather-app-hackathon-team-3/README.md

 ### Monday - Project Kickoff and Initial Setup

-- We began by brainstorming ideas for the project, discussing potential features and functionalities we wanted to include in our weather app.
-We verbally discussed the core features that would form the MVP of our app, as well as any additional features we could implement if time allowed.
+- We began by brainstorming ideas for the project, discussing potential features and functionality we wanted to include in our app.
+We verbally discussed the core features that would form the MVP of our app; and any additional features that we might implement if time allowed.
 - Once we had a clear vision for the project, we set up our GitHub repository and created a project board to manage our tasks.
 - We looked into existing weather apps and websites, to get inspiration for our own design and functionality.
 Notable inspirations include:
   - [The Met Office](https://weather.metoffice.gov.uk/)
   - [AccuWeather](https://www.accuweather.com/en/gb/bristol/bs1-6/weather-forecast/327328)
   - [WeatherWise](https://web.weatherwise.app/#map=19.28/51.5052952/-2.616259)
-- We created a collaborative Google Doc to outline rough user stories, acceptance criteria, and tasks.
+- We created a collaborative Google Doc to outline rough user stories, their acceptance criteria, and their tasks.
 We also discussed other things, such as recommended AI models to use in Copilot to help us speed up development.
-We also outlined the which Weather API we'd use, and what map library we'd use if we had time to implement it.
+We outlined which Weather API we'd use, and what map library we'd use if we had the time to implement it.
 - You can view this initial project doc [here](https://docs.google.com/document/d/1AM4e3hyXT1a1WAf62WY3DitrO5X51RS6JH-f4r6yObU/edit?tab=t.0) (view only).
   - Later on in the project, we'd also use this doc to list any tech-debt that we may need to account for at the end of the project.

 ![A screenshot of our collab doc on Google Docs](./readme_assets/collab_doc_screenshot.png) _A screenshot of our collab doc on Google Docs_

-As we have active subscriptions to GitHub Copilot, we wanted to see how far the AI could get, if we fed all of our user stories into a single prompt.
+As we have active subscriptions to GitHub Copilot, we wanted to see how far the AI could get if we fed all of our user stories into a single prompt.
 We gave it everything it needed and let it generate.
 It produced this:

 ![What the AI produced in a single prompt with all of our user stories](readme_assets/design/ai-mockups/ai-one-prompt.webp)